 It is the nature of our sport that actual conditions can change dramatically with little or no warning.
 When you launch your kayak, you should be appropriately equipped for the trip (see notes above about the use of a PFD, sprayskirt and signaling device).
 In addition, paddling plans may need to be changed to adjust of necessity to conditions and the needs of the group, and one must be alert to changes both before and during a trip.

 Paddlers are expected to maintain a sense of group awareness.
 Faster paddlers should remember to pause every so often to allow the group to collect.
 If you decide to leave the group for any reason, it is essential that you alert others in the group of your decision to do so.
-Each paddler must use his or her own judgment in making the decision to join a paddle.
 Your decision to launch should be based on some of the following considerations and others:

 A Practice will most often take place at summer lake sessions, picnics or similar events on calm, protected water.
 These gatherings are suitable for all paddlers of any skill level and are a great way to get started as a sea kayaker.
 Typically, a mile or so of paddling will lead to an informal practice session where people will be working to improve various skills as well as assisting others with self learning.
 While ConnYak does not provide formal instruction, with a mutual sharing of ideas, much can be learned in this supportive environment.